Modified Unruh Thermodynamics in Emergent Gravity: Finite Heat Capacity and R\'enyi Entropy: Modified Unruh Thermodynamics

-\paragraph{} Therefore, finite heat capacity leads to a consistent modification of horizon thermodynamics, with Rényi entropy emerging as the large-$C$ approximation and Einstein entropy providing the exact entropy that preserves Einstein’s equations.
+which is precisely the Rényi temperature $T_R$.
+Therefore, finite heat capacity leads to a consistent modification of horizon thermodynamics, with Rényi entropy emerging as the large-$C$ approximation and Einstein entropy providing the exact entropy that preserves Einstein’s equations.
+We point out that modifications to the entropy in the Clausius relation can stem from introducing other physical properties of the local horizon such as the local bulk viscosity of spacetime\cite{eling2006}.